leemeichin/blog/posts/things-ive-changed-my-mind-on.md

 - Technology isn't invalidated by its age, it is strengthened by it.

-  _I occasionally here people saying things like people don't use Rails any more because it's old and serverless or some shit is the hype.
+  _I occasionally hear people saying things like people don't use Rails any more because it's old and serverless or some shit is the hype.
 Don't use hype as the foundation for your business, use stability._

 - You can write much better code if you don't micro-manage the structure of it; be judicious with your linters and formatters.